bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 	a. set `key` = `index`

 	b.
 If `kind` is `“key”`, return `{value: key, done: false}`
 	(incase of arr.keys(), just return the index.
-It doesn't even try access the value.)
+It doesn't even try to access the value.)

 	c.
 Set `value` = `arr[index]`